C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

   * Making beetles move towards or way from friendly/enemy beetles
   * Avoiding enemy fire through movement or dodging
   * Improving the accuracy of attacks
+  * Terror: When all enemy Advanced beetles are killed, the other team will flee battle, immediately ending the battle
 * Team saving
   * Saving the _losing_ team could be a choice made at the end of a basic mode battle versus letting the winning team (or the player?) devour the losing team (for a benefit or increased health maybe?)